This post may contain affiliate links.

 Problems of travelling with kids, oh yes, there are a few.
-Some consider them major problems, others, tiny inconveniences massively outweighed by the benefits.
+Some consider them major problems, others, tiny inconveniences outweighed by rainbow benefits.
 We are firmly in the second group or we wouldn’t be doing this crazy non-stop travel thing.
 We did it for 6 years, full time, maybe we’re nuts.
 A post on the problems or challenges of travelling with kids as a family.

 A reader asked me to write this post a long time ago, thanks Kellie, sorry for the delay, I was busy travelling with kids, it’s pretty full-on.